peterkilfeather/TRAP-V1/README.md

 Jakob Sca
   - See minion repo

+## 19th September 2019
+- Meeting with RWM, NCR.
+Points:
+  - Spiking TRAP -ve lysate with GFP to determine GFP-dependent non-specific binding
+  - Doing a qPCR for 3 synaptic genes from axonal TRAP
+  - 3' UTR truncation in aged mice TRAP: How do they truncate?
+At a stop codon?
+Is aSyn truncated?
+  - Get a list of calcium channels with interest for alternative splicing
+  - Michael Coleman: Look up Nmnat2 and Sarm1 for Wallerian Degeneration relevance
+  - **Meet again in 3 weeks (11AM 11th October) with update on:
+    - Oxidative truncation
+    - Alternative splicing
+    - Motif enrichment**

 ## 18th September 2019
 - Set up REL breeding for EM perfusion: MB and STR